Organization Grant Eligibility

 Are you serving the geographic locations we support?

-Grantees must serve the people and communities of Anoka, Carver, Dakota, Hennepin, Ramsey, Scott or Washington counties in Minnesota or Lee or Collier counties in Florida.
+Grantees must serve the people and communities of Anoka, Carver, Dakota, Hennepin, Ramsey, Scott or Washington counties in Minnesota or Charlotte, Collier, Glades, Hendry and Lee counties in Florida.
 Requests for grants serving counties other than these are by RMSFF invitation only.

 Are you asking us to support things we do not fund?